-Report the amount of your deduction on line 17 of Schedule A. Since you can only claim a deduction for your car donation if you itemize, the total of all your eligible expenses on Schedule A must exceed the standard deduction amount for your filing status.
+Report the amount of your deduction on Schedule A. Since you can only claim a deduction for your car donation if you itemize, the total of all your eligible deductions on Schedule A typically need to exceed the standard deduction amount for your filing status.

 Step 4: Additional forms you'll need

 Complete Form 8283 if your car donation deduction is more than $500.